Signatures of many-body localisation in a system without disorder and the relation to a glass transition: Signatures of MBL

-We first consider the thermalisation properties of this system by examining the time evolution of global observables under the unitary dynamics generated by $H$.
-Figure 1 shows the average total magnetisation in the $z$-direction, $\langle M \rangle_t$, as a function of time, where $M \equiv \sum_{i} \sigma_{i}^{z}$, and $\langle \cdot \rangle_t$ indicates expectation value in the state $|\psi(t)\rangle = e^{-i t H} | {\rm init.} \rangle$ (where $\hbar=1$).
-In Fig.\ 1 the initial state $| {\rm init.} \rangle$ for all curves is a zero momentum state with well defined total magnetisation $M_{0}$ (i.e.\ the state obtained by uniform translating a Fock state with this magnetisation).
-The figure shows that there are two clearly distinct regimes depending on the value $s$.
-For $s<0$, the average magnetisation $\langle M \rangle_t$ relaxes on a relatively short time scale (much shorter that the renewal timescale for the finite $N$ systems we consider numerically), as shown for two initial states, $M_{0}=6$ (full blue curve) and $M_{0}=0$ (dotted blue curve).
-These two initial states were also chosen so that their average energies $\langle {\rm init.} | H | {\rm init.} \rangle$ energies were as close as possible in this finite sized system.
-The value to which their average magnetisation tends in the long time is also close, despite the fact that $M_{0}$ is very different.
-One would associate this behaviour with conditions where these observables thermalise \cite{Polkovnikov2011} to a level dictated by their average energy.
-In contrast, for $s>0$, the magnetisation remains close to the value in the initial state for long times, a behaviour one would associate with absence of thermalisation.
-This change in dynamical behaviour takes place at $s_*=0$, the value of $s$ of the quantum phase transition in the ground state of $H$.
-Note that the $| {\rm init.} \rangle$ chosen are ``atypical'' initial states \cite{Nandkishore2014}, in the sense that they are very different from the kind of states that are typically encountered in a thermal mixture.
-Similar change in the dynamics of $\langle M \rangle_t$ when crossing $s_*$ is observed for other atypical initial conditions.
+(where $\hbar=1$).
+In Fig.\ 1 the initial state $| {\rm init.} \rangle$ for all curves is a zero momentum state with well defined total magnetisation $M_{0}$.
+There are two clearly distinct regimes depending on the value $s$.
+For $s<0$, $\langle M \rangle_t$ relaxes on a relatively short time scale (much shorter that the renewal timescale for the finite $N$ systems we simulate), as shown for two initial states, $M_{0}=6$ (full blue curve) and $M_{0}=0$ (dotted blue curve).
+These initial states were chosen so that their average energies $\langle {\rm init.} | H | {\rm init.} \rangle$ were as close as possible in this finite sized system.
+The value to which $\langle M \rangle_t$ tends in the long time is also close (within fluctuations associated with a finite system), despite the fact that $M_{0}$ is very different.
+One would associate this behaviour with conditions where observables thermalise \cite{Polkovnikov2011} to a level dictated by their energy.
+In contrast, for $s>0$, the magnetisation remains close to the value in the initial state for long times, a behaviour associated with absence of thermalisation.
+This change takes place at $s_*=0$, the value of $s$ of the transition in the ground state of $H$.
+Note that the $| {\rm init.} \rangle$ chosen are ``atypical'' initial states \cite{Nandkishore2014}.
+Similar behaviour is observed for other atypical initial conditions.